 Online Educational Technology Degree Programs Resource

-An educational technology degree qualifies graduates for jobs in the corporate world, government agencies, the non-profit sector, and institutes of higher education.
-Many online degree programs are available to those who wish to study for an educational technology degree.
-Individuals who are pursuing a Master of Educational Technology degree should have exemplary organization and communication skills.
-Aptitude for an array of interrelated technological teaching tools and methods is also essential.
+An educational technology degree qualifies graduates for jobs in K-12 public schools, the corporate world, government agencies, the non-profit sector, and institutes of higher education.
+Many online degree programs in educational technology, also known as instructional technology, are available.
+Individuals who are pursuing a career in educational technology should have exemplary organization and communication skills.
+Aptitude for an array of technical teaching tools and methods is also essential.

 Educational Technology Degrees and Certifications